-Your focus at work is sharp now, and your career begins to feel as though it is back on an upward trajectory.
-Your child is still the most important thing in your life ( Sorry husband, we still love you, but you know you got demoted a long time ago), but you’ve found a balance between work and family.
+But your focus at work is sharper now, and your career begins to feel as though it is back on an upward trajectory.
+Your child is still the most important thing in your life (Sorry husband, we still love you, but you know you got demoted a long time ago), and you’ve found a balance between work and family.

 You may be in any one of those stages, or with multiple kids, maybe your’re even stradling a couple.
 No matter where you’re at in those phases, if you have kids and you work, you’re a Working Mom.

 Even though things run smoothly most of the time, you still have those moments that push you to the edge.
 It’s tough being a working Mom.

 I started this blog to help myself find balance.
 Balance physically, balance financially, balance emotionally.
 I hope that it helps you find yours as well.